 Why have you chosen this dessert?
 What is in your opinion so special about it?

 This was my first serious approach to chocolate.
 The chocolate and its lovers were the focus.
 The 20 year old memory of the church courtyard in Chuao-Choroni (Venezuela), covered with cacao beans, drying under the hot South American sun is still very alive.
 And the cacao plantations from Madagascar and Tanzania.
 I know them all.
-It is an obligation to create something dedicated to this memories.
+It is an obligation to create something dedicated to these memories.

 Tell us please about the flavours, temperatures and textures that describe this dessert.